 Sangria, derived from the word ‘sange’ or blood in Spanish, originated as a way to ward off bacteria in water many years ago, protecting the blood from bacteria related diseases.

-Proudly I say that because one of my sons makes the very, very best Paella I’ve ever had in my life!
-I happened to notice nearly every table had a huge ornate pitcher of sangria, loaded with fruit.
-I had to have it.
-Fabulous!
+Proudly I say that because one of my sons makes the very, very best Paella I’ve ever had in my life, now!

-I have to admit, if there is one really good reason to drink sangria, other than the fact that it tastes fabulous, it’s because you can drink a whole lot more during the course of an evening without feeling over the top!
+I have to admit, if there is one really good reason to order a pitcher of winter sangria, other than the fact that it tastes fabulous, it’s because you can drink a whole lot more during the course of an evening without feeling over the top!
+Kind of health, I guess!

 Part of the food and dining experience is about the drink!
 While I can pop the cork on my favorite bottle of wine, I knew very little about cocktails.